kdpuvvadi/omadac/docs/upgrade/ansible.md

 ## Post Installation

-If playbook run was successfull and didn't encounter any error, controller will be install and Omada controller will be available on `http://HOST-IP:8088/` or `https://HOST-IP:8043/`.
+If playbook run was successful and didn't encounter any error, controller will be install and Omada controller will be available on `http://HOST-IP:8088/` or `https://HOST-IP:8043/`.

 ### Ports